codacy/docs/docs/repositories-configure/code-patterns.md

 ![Filtering code patterns](images/code-patterns-filter.png)

 !!! tip
-    To enable all patterns inside a Category, you can use the filter to list all patterns inside that Category and click **Enable all**.
+    To enable all patterns inside a category, use the filter to list all patterns inside that category and click **Enable all**.

     As an example, if you want to enable **all** Security patterns of a tool, instead of filtering and then enabling all the patterns one by one, you can add the filter and click **Enable all**.